interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 * ``MerkleProof``: Merkle tree path (concatenated LE SHA256 hashes).
 * ``rawTx``: Raw Bitcoin transaction including the transaction inputs and outputs.

-*Returns*

-* ``None``: if the transaction can be successfully verified and the function has been called within the time limit.

 *Events*